-What career paths can I take as an interior designer or decorator?
+What career paths can I take as an interior decorator or designer?

 Your Interior Decorating diploma gives you many career opportunities

 Graduates may find employment with large decorating firms offering a full range of consultancy services, building contractors, real estate agents, retailers, and specialty decorating centers.
 Graduates may also use their entrepreneurial skills to become a freelance interior decorator.
 Possible positions include interior decorating consultant, kitchen and bathroom designer, colour consultant, model home/condo finishes specifier, real estate staging consultant, lighting, flooring, furniture, window treatment and paint consultant/specialist/salesperson.